Strasbourg, France: A City to Enjoy with the Kids

 This vibrant symbol of European unity (it is the headquarters for the Council of Europe, the European Parliament, and the European Court and Commission for Human Rights) has a complex and fascinating history, and the blend of French and German architecture, cuisine, and language makes Strasbourg very different from other French cities.

 Strasbourg doesn’t hide its goodies; the picturesque river with its many bridges, its breathtakingly beautiful cathedral, and its fairytale houses are all there to be enjoyed by the wandering visitor.

 There is an appealing coziness to old Strasbourg, whether you are strolling through its winding streets amidst the leaning wattle and daub houses, or enjoying a meal in one of the weinstubs decorated in wood and warm Alsatian fabrics.

 Winter is a fabulous time to enjoy Strasbourg’s coziness.
 The Christmas markets that run from the end of November through December 24th are perhaps the best in France.
 These outdoor markets sell hot spiced red wine (spiced cider or orange juice for the kids), pretzels, crepes, and cakes, as well as crafts and inexpensive Christmas items.

 Our daughter entered into the spirit of the season by using her pocket money to buy a Santa hat with braids.

 While the markets contribute to the festive air of Strasbourg at Christmastime, they were not the main attraction for our family.
 It was this charming city and its many year-round attractions that we found so captivating.

 An audio presentation in English is available in both adult and kids’ versions.
-Presented in the form of a story of a pirate learning about the history of Strasbourg, the kids’ audio guide gave our seven-year old a lot to talk about as we walked along the waterfront promenade afterwards.
+Presented in the form of a story of a pirate learning about the history of Strasbourg, the kids’ audio guide gave our seven-year-old a lot to talk about as we walked along the waterfront promenade afterward.

 Boats depart close to the Cathedral at the Place du Marché aux Poissons